markneub/find-availability/README.md

 ## Prerequisites

-find-availability has the following dependencies:
+find-availability has the following environment dependencies:
 - Node.js v6 or greater
 - npm (you should already have this if you have Node.js installed)